HumanValueStockExchange/hvse.xyz/README.md

 ### Release

-- `master` is continually synced and will automatically deploy new commits to ethereum.org
+- `master` is continually synced and will automatically deploy new commits to hvse.xyz
 - The website team will periodically merge `dev` into `master` (typically multiple times per week)
-- You can [view the history of releases](https://github.com/ethereum/ethereum-org-website/releases), which include PR highlights
+- You can [view the history of releases](https://github.com/HumanValueStockExchange/hvse.xyz/releases), which include PR highlights